viniciussantos45/coffee-delivery-api/README.md

 - The `models` directory contains the data models used by the application.
 These models are used to represent coffee items, users, and orders.
 - The `schema` directory contains the database schema definitions used by the application.
 These schema definitions are used to create and modify the database tables.

+## Render upload

+Using Dockerfile for generate image to deply my api in render platform

 </br>
 </br>
 </br>